DeiInvictus/deiinvictus.github.io/_posts/2022-05-10-protestants-dominate-the-sciences.markdown

 ![christians-dominate-the-sciences.png](/assets/images/science/christians-dominate-the-sciences.png)

 According to 100 Years of Nobel Prize (2005), a review of Nobel prizes awarded between 1901 and 2000, 65.4% of Nobel Prize Laureates have identified Christianity as their religious preference (427 prizes).
-Overall, Christians have won a total of 78.3% of all the Nobel Prizes in Peace, 72.5% in Chemistry, 65.3% in Physics, 62% in Medicine.
+Overall, Christians have won a total of 78.3% of all the Nobel Prizes in Peace, 72.5% in Chemistry, 65.3% in Physics, 62% in Medicine, 54% in Economics.

 > A review of the Nobel awards between 1901 and 2000 reveals that 654 Laureates belong to 28 different religions.
 Most (65.4%) have identified Christianity in its various forms as their religious preference.
 While separating Roman Catholic from Protestants among Christians proved difficult in some cases, available information suggests that **more Protestants were involved in the scientific categories** and more Catholics were involved in the Literature and Peace categories (Shalev, 2001/2002, p.
 57).<sup>1</sup>